-Having a good score in CLAT 2025 is important as every year around 60000 candidates appear for the Common Law Admission Test but just over 4000 seats are available.
-The CLAT 2025 results are out and students must be aware about what is a good score in CLAT.
-With a success rate of around 5%, the consensus is that CLAT 2025 is tough.
-An awareness of what is a good score in CLAT 2025 can help candidates estimate their chances of NLU admission into various universities.
-Analysis of this year's exam suggests that a good score in CLAT 2025 is expected to be 100+ marks for the general category in the top two NLUs.
-CLAT 2025 topper Sakhsam Gautam has score the highest marks of 103.5 in CLAT 2025.
-The exact data about what is a good score in CLAT 2025 can be known if one looks at the previous year's NLU cut-off data, past years' exam analysis, reservation, and seat matrix.
-CLAT 2025 was conducted on December 1, 2024.
+Having a good score in CLAT 2026 is important, as every year around 60,000 candidates appear for the Common Law Admission Test but just over 4000 seats are available.
+CLAT 2026 will be conducted on December 7, 2025.
+The CLAT 2026 results will be out one week after the exam and students must be aware about what is a good score is in CLAT.
+With a success rate of around 5%, the consensus is that CLAT is tough.
+An awareness of what a good score in CLAT can help candidates estimate their chances of NLU admission into various universities.
+Analysis of last year's exam suggests that a good score in CLAT 2026 is expected to be 100+ marks for the general category in the top two NLUs.
+Last year's CLAT 2025 topper, Sakhsam Gautam, has scored the highest marks of 103.5 in CLAT 2025.
+The exact data about what is a good score in CLAT 2026 can be known if one looks at the previous year's NLU cut-off data, past years' exam analysis, reservation, and seat matrix.

 This Story also Contains

-1. What is a good score in CLAT under the new pattern?
+What is a good score in CLAT 2026

-As per CLAT 2025 exam analysis and student feedback, the difficulty level of CLAT 2025 ranged form easy to moderate.
-Some candidates who appeared for the exam claimed the exam was the easiest one we have seen so far.
-A good score in CLAT 2025 is expected to be higher similar to last year. easier exam results in higher CLAT cut-offs.
+A good score in CLAT 2026 is expected to be higher similar to last year, as easier exam results in higher CLAT cut-offs.
 Along with a good score, aspirants must also have an understanding of the CLAT marks vs rank dynamics to know what rank a particular CLAT score translates to.
-Scores obtained in CLAT 2025 will be accepted by National Law Universities (NLUs) participating in the exam and other affiliated colleges.
-Through the Common Law Admission Test candidates will be admitted into the 5-year LLB programmes of participating NLUs.
+Scores obtained in CLAT 2026 will be accepted by National Law Universities (NLUs) participating in the exam and other affiliated colleges.
+Through the Common Law Admission Test, candidates will be admitted into the 5-year LLB programmes of participating NLUs.

 What is a good score in CLAT under the new pattern?